lmeller-git/Kasino/README.md

 ### Perfomance

-TODO
+Sharding operations to multiple sub-collections incurs both memory cost, as well as additional overhead.
+Under low contention `Kasino` is slower than the raw collection.

+However, scheduling thread access across multiple sub-collections allows to reduce cache-line invalidation at high contention, improving performance as thread count increases.

 ### Limitations

-- Currently an instantiated Lope cannot be resized.
+- Currently an instantiated `Bandit` cannot be resized.
 Its capacity is fixed at construction time.
 - The capacity of each sub collection is fixed statically.
-The total capacity of Lope is constrained to a multiple of this.
+The total capacity of a `Bandit` is constrained to a multiple of this.

+### Advanced Usage

+The interfaces for [`Collection`](https://docs.rs/kasino/latest/kasino/trait.Collection.html), [`strategy::Strategy`](https://docs.rs/kasino/latest/kasino/strategy/trait.Strategy.html) and `Bandit` are general enough to support the implementation of a large set of datastructures.
+For examples of this consult `examples/`.

 ### Platform Support